liebke/mechanician/examples/example_prompts.md

+please introduce yourself.

+Can you provide me concise instructions on how I should proceed?

 I would like to create a package, I have its properties in csv format, let me know when you're ready.

 /slurp ./resources/package1_data.csv